-The first of the control of the cont Issue Suspension May Shall 1.
-Possessing a weapon, including a firearm 1-20 Days Х 2.
-Using a weapon to cause or to threaten bodily harm to another person 1-20 Days х 3.
-Committing physical assault on another person that causes bodily harm requiring treatment by a medical practitioner 1-20 Days х 4.
-Committing sexual assault (Refer TDSB procedure PR.
-608) 1-20 Days х 5.
+SUSPENSIONS PENDING POSSIBLE Notify Police A principal shall suspend a pupil if he or she believes that the pupil has engaged in any of the following activities while at a school, at a school-related activity or in other circumstances where engaging in the activity will have an impact on the school climate (Education Act s.310 (1).
+After the suspension is issued an investigation will be conducted by the principal within five (5) school days.
+Principal May Issue Suspension May Shall Possessing a weapon, including a firearm 1-20 Days Х Using a weapon to cause or to threaten bodily harm to another person 1-20 Days Х Committing physical assault on another person that causes bodily harm requiring treatment by a medical practitioner 1-20 Days Х Committing sexual assault (Refer TDSB procedure PR.
+608) 1-20 Days Х 5.
 Trafficking in weapons or in illegal drugs 1-20 Days X 6.
 Committing robbery 1-20 Days Х 7.
-Giving alcohol or cannabis to a minor 1-20 Days Х 7.1 Bullying if, i.
-The the pupil has previously been suspended for engaging in bullying and, ii.
+Giving alcohol or cannabis to a minor 1-20 Days X 7.1 Bullying if, i.
+The pupil has previously been suspended for engaging in bullying and, ii.
 The pupil's continuing presence in the school creates an un-acceptable risk to the safety of another person.
-1-20 Days Х 7.2 Any activity listed in section 306(1) motivated by bias, prejudice or hate based on race, national or ethnic origin, language, colour, religion, sex, age, mental or physical disability, sexual orientation, gender identity, gender expression, or any other similar factor.
-1-20 Days Х Х SI ISPENSIONS PENDING POSSIBLE EXPULSION Notify Police A pu scl wh scl su orincipal shall suspend a pupil if he or she believes that the pil has engaged in any of the following activities while at a mool, at a school-related activity or in other circumstances here engaging in the activity will have an impact on the mool climate (Education Act s.310 (1)8.
-After the spension is issued an investigation will be conducted by the incipal within five (5) school days.
-Principal May Issue Suspension May Shall
+1-20 Days X 7.2 Any activity listed in section 306(1) motivated by bias, prejudice or hate based on race, national or ethnic origin, language, colour, religion, sex, age, mental or physical disability, sexual orientation, gender identity, gender expression, or any other similar factor.
+1-20 Days Х Х